 In 2018, data will be exhaustively used in-home care marketing strategies to highlight the services, successful patient outcomes and directly convey their accountability.
 Home care agencies will use data to measure their performance.
 One of the factors considered in evaluating the performance of the agency will be the patient readmission rates.
 Are the rates low or high?

 Person-centered care will take a holistic approach to home care.

 Person-centered care will be gaining more traction.
 This will have a big impact on the home care industry in 2018 and beyond.
 With person-centered care, home care agencies will focus on wholesome patient home care.
 In addition, to providing improved quality of care and patient outcomes from the clinical perspective, person-centered care will also pay equal attention to the patient’s emotional, social, spiritual, and financial health.

 There will be more mergers and acquisitions between insurers and home care service providers

 The trend of healthcare consolidation between home care providers and insurers has been emerging over the past few years.
 This trend will continue in 2018 and beyond as well.
 The focus of the mergers is on creating more integrated full-service home care service providers.
 More and more insurers will tie-up with home care agencies to provide value-based medical care at lower costs.

 The Bottom Line

 This year will continue to be a busy time for the home care industry.
-The change is evident, whether for the good or for the worse.
+The change is evident, whether for the good or the worse.
 Many of the biggest home care trends in 2018 has been overwhelmingly positive.
-Due to the advancements in home care technology, agencies are better equipped to deliver premium quality, at a lower cost.
+Due to the advancements in home care technology, agencies are better equipped to deliver premium quality at a lower cost.